Faruhiz/MediScan/README.md

    - **Format:**
      - Formats like **JPEG**, **PNG**, or **TIFF**
    - **Resolution:**
-     - Should be original resolution, as medical images often require high detail.
+     - High resolution as required for medical imaging.
    - **Storage:**
-     - Store the images in a structured directory format or use an object storage service like Amazon S3.
-Example directory structure:
+     - Store the images in a structured directory format.

 ```
     /dataset/